 Dermot is a professional Architect and President of Sweeny&Co Architects Inc. An innovative thinker, Dermot brings together building design, urban design, urban economics, real estate development, architectural heritage and adaptive re-use to maximize the value of each of the firm’s project.

 He has brought global and national organizations such as Microsoft, Loblaw, TELUS, RBC Financial Group, RBC Dexia, and BMW to the forefront of sustainability.
 His commissions range from hospitality and retail interiors to commercial office towers, head offices, mixed-use and residential developments, academic institutions and urban entertainment projects.
-This broad base of clientele and project types is further served with real-estate development, financial proforma analysis, and development consulting and project management.

 Ciro is the National Investment Properties Sector Leader and a partner in the Deloitte Audit practice.
 With over 25 years of experience, Ciro has led the audits of high profile public and private real estate companies and provided due diligence and advisory services to major institutional investors and other real estate companies in both Canada and the United States.